positiveblue/libDori/README.md

 libDori can be used directly in a C++ project or or with the provided shell scripts and good old Unix IO redirection.

-- **CLI**
+- **CLI**:

     The code for the command line programs can be found in the cli folder.
 They are built on top of the C++ library and expose in a convenient way three of the basic features of libDori: Cardinality, Frequent items and Sampling.

     - *Cardinality:* [Todo]